Why Relevance and Customization Are Key to the Success of a Sales Initiative

 Define the day-to-day struggles facing your sales managers and reps.
 Is it continuously being delegated down to low-level technical buyers?
 Are they consistently spending too much time in deals that they don’t belong in and aren’t going to happen?
 Once you understand what specific challenges they’re dealing with, consider how you can make this initiative relevant to those obstacles.

-Any virtual training engagement you invest in, needs to bring that relevancy through into the training and deliverables.
+Any training engagement or SKO you invest in needs to bring that relevancy through into the training and deliverables.
 When your sales teams are focused on their numbers, off-the-shelf sales training events leave your initiative to fall low on their list of priorities as “just another training that’s wasting their time”.
 Invest in a sales training engagement that your sales teams find value in, as it pertains to their day-to-day responsibilities and quotas using these two concepts:

 1. Articulate how the strategic initiative aligns with your sales rep’s numbers: